-a man, from whose eyes no suffering of his own could wring a tear, has shed tears at the sufferings of a beloved friend.
-It is still more remarkable that sympathy with the happiness or good fortune of those whom we tenderly love should head to the same result, whilst a similar happiness felt by ourselves would leave our eyes dry.
-We should, however, bear in mind that the long-continued habit of restraint which is so powerful in checking the free flow of tears from bodily pain, has not been brought into play in preventing a moderate effusion of tears in sympathy with the sufferings or happiness of others.
-Music has a wonderful power, as I have elsewhere attempted to show,24 of recalling in a vague and indefinite manner, those strong emotions which were felt during long-past ages, when, as is probable, our early progenitors courted each other by the aid of vocal tones.
-And as several of our strongest emotions-grief. great joy, love, and sympathy-lead to the free secretion of tears, it is not surprising that music should be apt to cause our eyes to become suffused with tears, especially when we are already softened by any of the tenderer feelings.
+Music has a wonderful power, as I have elsewhere attempted to show,29 of recalling in a vague and indefinite manner, those strong emotions which were felt during long-past ages, when, as is probable, our early progenitors courted each other by the aid of vocal tones.
+And as several of our strongest emotionsgrief, great joy, love, and sympathy-lead to the free secretion of tears, it is not surprising that music should be apt to cause our eyes to become suffused with tears, especially when we are already softened by any of the tenderer feelings.
 Music often produces another peculiar effect.
 We know that every strong sensation, emotion, or excitement-extreme pain, rage, terror, joy, or the passion of love-all have a special tendency to cause the muscles to tremble; and the thrill or slight shiver which runs down the backbone and limbs of many persons when they are powerfully affected by music, seems to bear the same relation to the above trembling of the body, as a slight suffusion of tears from the power of music does to weeping from any strong and real emotion.
-24 'The Descent of Man,' vol. ii. p.
-336.

-Devotion .- As devotion is, in some degree, related to affection, though mainly consisting of reverence, often combined with fear, the expression of this state of mind may here be briefly noticed.
-With some sects, both past and present, religion and love have been strangely combined; and it has even been maintained, lamentable as the fact may be, that the holy kiss of love differs but little from that which a man bestows on a woman, or a woman on a man.
-Devotion is chiefly expressed by the face being directed towards the heavens, with the eyeballs upturned.
-Sir C. Bell remarks that, at the approach of sleep, or of a fainting-fit, or of death, the pupils are drawn upwards and inwards; and he believes that "when we are wrapt in devotional feelings, and " outward impressions are unheeded, the eves are raised " by an action neither taught nor acquired ;" and that this is due to the same cause as in the above cases.26 That the eyes are upturned during sleep is, as I hear from Professor Donders, certain.
-With babies, whilst sucking their mother's breast, this movement of the eyeballs often gives to them an absurd appearance of ecstatic delight; and here it may be clearly perceived that a struggle is going on against the position naturally assumed during sleep.
-But Sir C. Bell's explanation of the fact, which rests on the assumption that certain muscles are more under the control of the will than others is, as I hear from Professor Donders, incorrect, As the eves are often turned up in prayer, without the mind being so much absorbed in thought as to approach to the unconsciousness of sleep, the movement is probably a conventional one-the result of the Dr. Maudsley has a discussion to this effect in his 'Body and Mind,' 1870, p.
-85. 'The Anatomy of Expression,' p.
-103, and 'Philosophical Transactions,' 1823, p.
-182. 2 The Complete Work of Charles Darwin Online CHAP.
-VIII.
-EXPRESSION OF DEVOTION.
+Devotion.-As devotion is, in some degree, related to affection, though mainly consisting of reverence, often combined with fear, the expression of this state of mind may here be briefly noticed.
+With some sects, both past and present, religion and love have been strangely combined; and it has even been maintained, lamentable as the fact may be, that the holy kiss of love differs but little from that which a man bestows on a woman, or a woman on a man.30 Devotion is chiefly expressed by the face being directed towards the heavens, with the eyeballs upturned.
+Sir C. Bell remarks that, at the approach of sleep, or of a fainting-fit, or of death, the pupils are drawn upwards and inwards; and he believes that "when we are wrapt in devotional feelings, and " outward impressions are unheeded, the eyes are raised " by an action neither taught nor acquired;" and that this is due to the same cause as in the above cases.31 That the eyes are upturned during sleep is, as I hear from Professor Donders, certain.
+With babies, whilst sucking their mother's breast, this movement of the eveballs often gives to them an absurd appearance of ecstatic delight; and here it may be clearly perceived that a struggle is going on against the position naturally assumed during sleep.
+But Sir C. Bell's explanation of the fact, which rests on the assumption that certain muscles are more under the control of the will than others is, as I hear from Professor Donders, incorrect.
+As the eves are often turned up in praver, without the mind being so much absorbed in thought as to approach to the unconsciousness of sleep, the movement is probably a conventional one-the result of the common belief that Heaven, the source of Divine power to which we pray, is seated above us.